 Where do I vote?

 To find your local precinct voting location, check with your local clerk - call the town hall, or your secretary of state.
 For Travis County polling locations, you can vote anywhere in the county.
 Due to public health concerns - we suggest going early in the morning on one of the first days of early voting.
 Please visit the Travis County Clerk website page.
-The closest polling locations to the UT Austin campus can be found at the FAC and Greg Gym.
+The closest polling locations to the UT Austin campus can be found at the Flawn Academic Center and Gregory Gym.

 Do I need photo identification to vote?